BMR Calculator

 Factors That Affect Your BMR

 - Muscle mass — More muscle means a higher BMR.
-Strength training is the most effective way to increase your resting metabolism.
+Strength training is the most effective way to increase resting metabolism.

 - Age — BMR decreases roughly 1-2% per decade after age 20, mainly due to muscle loss.